-An easy Italian style lentil soup that is packed with flavour due to ‘gremolata’: a mixture of parsley, lemon zest, garlic and olive oil.
+An easy Italian style lentil soup that is packed with flavor due to ‘gremolata’: a mixture of parsley, lemon zest, garlic, and olive oil.

 I came across the recipe for these “Marvellous Meatballs” over at Sweet and Savory Bite a couple of months ago.
 Continue reading “Spaghetti Marinara with Oven-baked Meatballs”

-Inspired by the delicious Gnocchi alla Sorrentina I had in Fuertaventura, I had another go at a big batch of ragu bolognese.
+Inspired by the delicious Gnocchi Alla Sorrentina I had in Fuerteventura, I had another go at a big batch of ragu bolognese.
 Continue reading “Marcella Hazan’s Ragu Bolognese”